Leonetienne/GCrypt/readme.md

 * For data obfuscation
 * If your only other option would be no encryption at all

-### I am not kidding, don't use this for critical stuff!
-Homebrew ciphers tend to be shit!
+### Seriously, don't use this for anything critical.
+Homebrew ciphers are rarely secure — this one included.
-Especially mine!🗡️
-Even assumed it's a good cipher, it's implementation leaves a lot to be desired in terms of being cryptographically secure.
+Even assuming it's a good cipher, its implementation leaves a lot to be desired in terms of being cryptographically secure.

 ## How do I use this?
 ### *"I don't care about the library.
 Just let me use it from the command line!"*